pegasus-exitcode — Used post-job to check the stdout/stderr for errors

 pegasus-exitcode is a utility that examines the STDOUT of a job to determine if the job failed, and renames the STDOUT and STDERR files of a job to preserve them in case the job is retried.

-pegasus-exitcode performs several checks to determine whether a job failed or not.
+pegasus-exitcode performs several checks (some optional) to determine whether a job failed or not.
 These checks include:

 - Is STDOUT empty?
 If it is empty, then the job failed.